Which is better to visit; Tokyo or Kyoto, when you are forced to prioritise one of them during your trip to Japan?

 The humid temperatures of Japanese summers are far easier to enjoy in Kyoto, thanks to the open-air spaces and all of the open green spaces.
 This same summer can be a little stuffy and overwhelming when in the concrete jungle of Tokyo.

-Land of the rising sun, the Japanese nickname and etymological link say everything about the country’s relationship with nature.
-With strong Shinto and Buddhist links to the natural world around them, the culture of respecting nature as a living entity is strong amongst the Japanese people.
+‘Land of The Rising Sun,’ the Japanese nickname and etymological link says everything about the country’s relationship with nature.
+With strong Shinto and Buddhist links to the natural world around them, the culture of respecting nature as a living entity is strong among the Japanese people.

 Whether it’s the rolling hills, mountains, numerous lakes or even the local city park, you’re never too far away from mother nature in Japan.
 Just ask the Okinawans down in the Japanese islands who are officially the healthiest people on earth, what their secret to eternal youth is!

-Nature spots in Tokyo
+Nature Spots in Tokyo

 Even within a huge modern capital city such as Tokyo, there can be green spaces if you know where to look.
 These can be a nice antidote to all the concrete, glass and steel that surrounds you when travelling through Tokyo.

-- Meiji Jingu shrine and its surrounding woodland is a haven in the heart of Tokyo.
+- Meiji Jingu Shrine and its surrounding woodland is a haven in the heart of Tokyo.
 The shrine is surrounded by Yoyogi Park, a man-made forest that provides a peaceful escape from the modern streets of the city.
 The park is home to many species of birds you won’t find elsewhere in Tokyo, making it attractive to bird watchers and nature lovers alike.